Lincoln: From History to Hollywood Exhibit Now Open

-One of the most popular theater offerings at the Abraham Lincoln Presidential Museum, the play One Destiny, is back for six upcoming performances.
+One of the most popular theater offerings at the Abraham Lincoln Presidential Museum, the play One Destiny, is back.
 Richard Hellesen’s play takes place in the days after the assassination of President Lincoln in April 1865.
 Harry Hawk – the actor who was performing onstage when the president was shot – revisits the night of April 14 with Harry Ford, the theater manager.
 Two actors portray several characters during the course of the 35-minute performance.
 The cast features Jeremy Goeckner and Nathan Peak.

 “This is a fast-paced, forty-minute play that is geared for all-ages,” says Phil Funkenbusch, director of the Shows Division.
 “It’s been a favorite with our audiences and we’re glad to have the opportunity to stage the show for the coming season.”
 A Q&A session takes place after each performance.